GSA/ficam-playbooks/_piv/network/07_mac.md

 For See [this Apple Platform Deployment guide](https://support.apple.com/guide/deployment/use-a-smart-card-depc705651a9/web){:target="_blank"}{:rel="noopener noreferrer"} for more information on local account pairing.

 ## Windows Domain Account Pairing
-Most departments and agencies already maintain processes to map PIV attributes to Active Directory network accounts.
-This playbook also provides guidance on the different models that can be used to [link network accounts to PIV certificate attributes]({{site.baseurl}}piv/network/account/){:target="_blank"}.
+Most departments and agencies already maintain processes to map PIV attributes to Active Directory domain accounts.
+This playbook also provides guidance on the different models that can be used to [link domain accounts to PIV certificate attributes]({{site.baseurl}}piv/network/account/){:target="_blank"}.

 Ensure the following prerequisites are complete or ready:
 1. The person completing this process has administrative privileges on the macOS device.